-To assess the performance of the FIPP-Flex algorithm, simulation experiments were employed and results compared with networks without any protection scheme.
-The Flex-GridSim [10] simulator was used.
+To assess the performance of the FIPP-Flex algorithm, simulation experiments were employed and results compared to those of networks without any protection scheme as well to those produced by SPP-OFDM-Aggressive and survivable-FWDM protection algorithm.
+Both FIPP-Flex and SPP-OFDM-Aggressive provide shared backup path protection.
+The difference between the results given by these two algorithm can be attributed to the advantage of having a preconnected scheme (FIPP-Flex).
+The FlexGridSim [9] simulator was used.
 In each simulation, 100,000 requests were generated and simulations for each algorithms used the same set of seeds.
 Confidence intervals with 95% confidence level were generated.
-The NSF (Figure 3) and the USA (Figure 4) topologies were used.
+The NSF (Figure 3a) and the USA (Figure 3b) topologies were used.
 The NSF topology has 16 nodes and 25 links whereas the USA topology has 24 nodes and 43 links.
-In the simulated elastic network, the spectrum was divided in 240 slots of 12,5GHz each.
+In the simulated network, the spectrum was divided in 240 slots of 12,5 GHz each.

-Figure 3: NFS-Net topology
+Figure 3: Topology